mongodb/specifications/source/sessions/driver-sessions.rst

 Sessions and Connections
 ========================

-A driver MUST only obtain an implicit session's ``ServerSession`` after it successfully checks out a connection.
+To reduce the number of ``ServerSessions`` created, the driver MUST only obtain an implicit session's ``ServerSession`` after it successfully checks out a connection.
 A driver SHOULD NOT attempt to release the acquired session before connection check in.
-Through both through the pooling mechanism and limiting acquisition to a successful connection checkout we can have guaranteed improvement of ``ServerSession`` reuse.

 Explicit sessions MAY be changed to allocate a server session similarly.